rhel-labs/instruqt/data-visualization/04-confgure-grafana/assignment.md

 However, our database contains data from 1950-2022, so we want Grafana to query all of the data, not just the first 50 entries.
 To edit your SQL query, click on `Code` in your query configuration options:
 ![](../assets/grafana_select_code.png)

-From the code editor, remove the part that says  "LIMIT 50," and then click on `Run query`
+From the code editor, remove the part that says  `LIMIT 50`, and then click on `Run query`
 ![](../assets/grafana_edit_sql.png)

 Now Grafana is querying all of our data, but there is still one problem.
 We need to adjust the scale of our graph so we can see the output.
 Click on the time range above the graph and enter the following settings for the absolute time range:
 * From: `1950-01-01 00:00:00`
 * To: `2022-01-01 00:00:00`

 Next, click `Change time settings` and select `Coordinated Universal Time` from the drop-down box.
 Then click `Apply time range` to apply your selections.
 ![](../assets/grafana_change_time.png)